NICMx/Jool/en/usr-flags-plateaus.md

 <a href="http://en.wikipedia.org/wiki/Path_MTU_Discovery" target="_blank">Path MTU discovery</a> operates under the assumption that the router who could not forward the packet will report the maximum packet size it can transmit.
 At this point, the ICMP error would contain the magic number "1007", and so _n6_ would know that he has to slice his packet into according pieces if he's still interested in the arrival of his message.

-Unfortunately, the original ICMPv4 specification does not mandate the inclusion of the number; it is an afterthought.
-If _r4_ is old enough, it will leave the MTU field unset (i. e. zero), and _n6_ will be baffled at the prospect of having to divide its data into chunks of zero bytes each (ICMPv6 does mandate the MTU field, so IPv6 nodes actually rely on it).
+Unfortunately, the inclusion of this number is an afterthought; the original ICMPv4 specification does not mandate it.
+If _r4_ is old enough, it will leave the MTU field unset (ie. zero), and _n6_ will be baffled at the prospect of having to divide its data into chunks of zero bytes each (ICMPv6 does mandate the MTU field, so IPv6 nodes actually rely on it).

 Being the only one who has a grasp of what the problem is, the task of hacking a solution befalls on the NAT64.

-_J_ will realize that the problem exists by observing that it's trying to translate a ICMPv4 error with a zero MTU to ICMPv6, where that's illegal. _J_ doesn't have a way to know the MTU of the _r4-n4_ network, so it has to guess.
-It does know that the rejected packet was 1500 bytes long, so it takes a look at `--plateaus`, whose default value is based on the following table, and picks the first plateau which would reject a 1500-sized packet:
+_J_ will realize that the problem exists by observing that it's trying to translate a ICMPv4 error with a zero MTU to ICMPv6, where that is illegal. _J_ does not have a way to know the MTU of the _r4-n4_ network so it has to guess.
+It does know that the rejected packet was 1500 bytes long, so it takes a look at `--mtu-plateaus` (whose default value is based on the following table) and picks the first plateau which would reject a 1500-sized packet:

 	   Plateau    MTU    Comments                      Reference
 	   ------     ---    --------                      ---------